-In recent years, a small number of local governments in Western Australia have experienced disruptive behaviour in ordinary and committee meetings by one or more members of the public.
-In the majority of cases the behaviour was of short duration and while members of council and staff were made uncomfortable business could continue.
-Unfortunately, in a few instances, this behaviour became so bad that normal business could not proceed until the offending parties left, or were removed from, the chamber.
+From time to time, a local government may experience disruptive behaviour in council and committee meetings by one or more members of the public.
+In most cases, such behavior is of short duration and while members of council and staff may feel uncomfortable, business can still continue.
+However, in a few instances, this behavior can become so bad that normal business cannot proceed until the offending parties leave or are removed from the chamber.
 This guideline provides advice on the options available to councils when members of the public exhibit ongoing disruptive behaviour in meetings.

 The following are examples of inappropriate behaviour:

-Instances where a member of the public behaves inappropriately during a council meeting and refuses to accede to the directions of the presiding person can be stressful for councillors, council staff and other people.
+Instances where a member of the public behaves inappropriately during a council meeting and refuses to accede to the directions of the presiding member (consistent with first page) can be stressful for councillors, council staff and other people.

-Once the meeting has been adjourned the CEO would advise the person or persons that they are requested to leave the premises and that if they remain they will be committing the offence of trespass under Section 70A of the Criminal Code and could be prosecuted.
+Once the meeting has been adjourned, the CEO should advise the person or persons that they are requested to leave the premises and that if they remain, they will be committing the offence of trespass under Section 70A of the Criminal Code and could be prosecuted.
 The request to leave should be in the nature of a firm demand indicating that the request is not open for debate.
-Should the person or persons refuse to leave the CEO should advise them that the Police will be called to apprehend them and the local government will instigate legal proceedings.
+Should the person or persons refuse to leave the CEO should advise them that the Police will be called to apprehend them, and the local government will instigate legal proceedings.

 Depending on the nature and intensity of the disruptive behaviour the presiding person may decide that more warnings will be issued before asking the CEO to request the person or persons to leave or the Police being called.

-Prosecution for a breach of section 70A of the Criminal Code may be commenced by an employee of a local government who is acting in the course of his or her duties, a person authorised in writing by the local government or a Police Officer.
+Prosecution for a breach of section 70A of the Criminal Code may be commenced by an employee of a local government who is acting in the course of their duties, a person authorised in writing by the local government or a Police Officer.
 A prosecution is initiated by a prosecution notice under section 24 of the Criminal Procedure Act 2004.